robert-richardson/Spectral-Thermal-Model-2D/readme.md

 ===========================================

-This repository contains the Matlab source code to implement a 2-D Chebyshev Spectral Galerkin thermal model and compare it against a finite element (FEM) model using Matlab PDEtool.
+This repository contains the Matlab source code to implement a 2-D Chebyshev Spectral Galerkin thermal model and compare it against a finite element (FEM) model.

 An accompanying paper for this code entitled
 "On-board monitoring of 2-D spatially-resolved temperatures